jfkusin/jfkusin.github.io/_posts/2024-08-29-Cantor-diagonalization.md

 ### This is the simplest proof in my opinion that the natural numbers are countably infinite but the real numbers are uncountably infinite:

 First recognize that there is a **set** of all natural numbers.
 The concept of a set is *critical* to this proof.
-This a good thing because sets are a very easy to understand concept and provide most of the reasoning in the proof.
+This a good thing because sets are a very easy to understand concept and provide much of the reasoning in the proof.
 The set of natural numbers, called \\(\mathbb{N}\\), simply means we can completely collect all of the natural numbers.
 Does that mean I write down every natural number from 1...5004...999000... and fill up endless pages?
 No. It means I simply recognize there is a way to conceptually talk about this complete collection and write about it using mathematical symbols in a consistent way.
 We call this set \(\mathbb{N}\\), the set of all natural numbers.